-Whenever we discuss Archetype I you know that's your cue to go work through Archetype J by yourself.
+Whenever we discuss Archetype I you know that is your cue to go work through Archetype J by yourself.
 Remember to take note of the 0/1 pattern at the conclusion of Step 2.
 Have fun - we won't go anywhere while you're away.

-This technique is so important, that we'll do one more example.
+This technique is so important, that we will do one more example.
 However, an important distinction will be that this system is homogeneous.

-Example VFSAL Vector form of solutions for Archetype L Archetype L is presented simply as the 5×5 matrix
+Example VFSAL Vector form of solutions for Archetype L Archetype L is presented simply as the $5 \times 5$ matrix